GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I consider that the golden rule requires that if I like a program I must share it with other people who like it.
-Software sellers want to divide the users and conquer them, making each user agree not to share with others.
-I refuse to break solidarity with other users in this way.
+> ### I'm convinced that about half of what separates the successful entrepreneurs from the non-successful ones is pure perseverance.
+It is so hard.
 >
-> ~ *Richard Stallman*
+> ~ *Steve Jobs*

 ---
 ## 🏎 Quick Facts